 Applying the volume formula for cones right from the get-go should do the trick.
 Of course, we should already know that radius is half the diameter, or 3 in this case.

 A cone has been removed from the inside of a square pyramid.
-Find the volume of the resulting solid.
+If the diameter of the cone's base has the same length as the pyramid's base, what's the volume of the resulting solid?

 If we subtract the volume of the cone from the volume of the pyramid, we'll calculate the remaining volume of the weird-looking solid that's left.
 To do that, we'll start with pyramid.